apurv14jha/react-javascript-starter/README.md

 ### Assets

-- You can reference static assets from `public/` with absolute paths such as `/logo.svg`.
+- Place static assets in `public/` and reference them with absolute paths such as `/favicon.svg`.
 These files are copied as-is to `dist` by `copy-webpack-plugin`.
-- The template ships text-based assets (like `.svg`) by default to avoid binary files in version control; `.ico` files are ignored via `.gitignore`.
+- Alternatively, import assets from `src/` (for example, `import imageUrl from "./asset.svg";`).
+Webpack's `asset/resource` rule emits the file to `dist` and returns a URL usable in JSX.
-- Alternatively, import assets from `src/` (for example, `import logo from "./logo.svg";`).
-Webpack's `asset/resource` rule emits the file to `dist` and returns a URL that you can use in JSX.
+- No sample images are bundled; add your own assets to `public/` or `src/` as needed. `.ico` files are ignored via `.gitignore`.

 ### Devtool rationale